WOLIGO'S DISABILITY INSURANCE - COMMON QUESTIONS ABOUT COVERAGE

 WHAT DOESN'T DISABILITY INSURANCE COVER?

 Disability insurance is designed to replace a portion of your income, not the entire thing.
 It’s also common for policies to contain exclusions, such as pre-existing conditions.
+Woligo's disability insurance is designed to protect you if you have a qualifying injury or illness but does not cover pregnancy or planned medical treatments known prior to obtaining coverage, like surgery.

 DOES DISABILITY INSURANCE COVER PRE-EXISTING CONDITIONS?

 If you have a pre-existing condition, some insurance carriers might deny offering you coverage.
 And if they do offer you coverage, they might include an exemption clause for the condition you already have or charge you a high premium to make up for your increased risk.
 This is another example of why you are encouraged to get disability insurance while you are young and healthy to take advantage of affordable disability insurance.
+Some pre-existing conditions that would not qualify for Woligo’s disability coverage include HIV or AIDS related illnesses and illicit drug use, cancer, heart attacks and strokes that were diagnosed or treated within the last five years.

 WHY COULD SOMEONE BE DENIED DISABILITY INSURANCE COVERAGE?